Changissnz/nu_merchant_principal/README.md

-and competent are complex to understand, their methodologies difficult for their friends and foes alike to understand, and their places in society probably unattainable by others through merit, since their existence supercedes any rank declared in the formal hierarchy.
+and competent are complex to understand, their methodologies difficult for their friends and foes alike to understand, and their places in society probably unattainable by others through merit, since their existences supercede any rank declared in the formal hierarchy.
 Irreplaceable, brilliant, understanding, ambitious, admirable, honorable, a step below godliness these sophisticated and competent are.
 Some of